 A git branch represents an independent line of development in your project.
-You can check your current branch very easily by using the git branch command.
-It will display the currently active branch where you’re developing new features or modifying older ones.
+You can easily check your current branch using the git branch command.
+It will display the active branch where you develop new features or modify older ones.

 $ git branch